About Work Process Skills Contact Resume

 Analyze

 I start with the performance gap, not the content list.
-Stakeholder interviews, task analysis, and learner context research determine whether training is the right intervention — and what it actually needs to accomplish.
+Stakeholder interviews, task analysis, and learner context research determine whether training is the right intervention.

 D